AndronixApp/AndronixOrigin/README.md

 Copy Of Andronix❤️

-@Direiros Reservados a Andronix Copygright @1998
+@Direiros Reservados a Andronix @Copygright 2022